Centennial Olympic Park: History

 On March 14, 2008, the park sustained minor damage when a tornado tore through downtown Atlanta.
 Two of the 65 foot tall light towers were blown down.
 It was the first tornado to hit the downtown area since weather record keeping began in the 1880s.

 On July 16, 2016, the park held events commemorating the 20th anniversary of the 1996 Olympics and Paralympics, including a volunteer reunion, concessions, and a fireworks show.
 In November, a commemorative plaque honoring the Games was unveiled.

 On May 29, 2020, Centennial Olympic Park was the scene of the start of what was supposed to be a peaceful protest in respect of the murder of George Floyd in Minneapolis, Minnesota four days earlier.
 The protest route was supposed to head to the capital and return to the park, but it was stopped at the CNN Center by the Atlanta Police Department.
 A riot subsequently broke out, resulting in damage and looting to several buildings, including the CNN Center.

-Due to the ongoing COVID-19 pandemic in Georgia, the park was closed to the public in July 2020.
+Due to the COVID-19 pandemic in Georgia, the park was closed to the public in July 2020.
 GWCCA executive director Frank Poe stated that Centennial Olympic Park relied on revenue from events taking place at the Georgia World Congress Center for the park's upkeep.
-By April 2021, portions of Centennial Olympic Park were reopened to the public; however, the park only operated from 10:00 a.m. to 6 p.m.
-Wednesday through Sunday and public restrooms, visitors' center, the Fountain of Rings, and the amphitheater remain closed.
-On October 14, 2021, GWCCA officials announced that the park would be open daily from 7 a.m. to 7 p.m. starting on October 18 and most of the previously closed areas would reopen; however, the Fountain of Rings would not have any music shows and public restrooms remain closed.
+By April 2021, portions of Centennial Olympic Park were reopened to the public; however, the park only operated from 10:00 a.m. to 6:00 p.m.
+Wednesday through Sunday and public restrooms, visitors' center, the Fountain of Rings, and the amphitheater remained closed.
+On October 14, 2021, GWCCA officials announced that the park would be open daily from 7 a.m. to 7 p.m. starting on October 18 and most of the previously closed areas would reopen; however, the Fountain of Rings would not have any music shows and public restrooms remained closed.

+The park is currently hosting Atlanta's FIFA Fan Festival during the 2026 FIFA World Cup.